 The exchange offer is intended to satisfy our obligations under the registration rights agreement relating to the original notes.
 We will not receive any proceeds from the issuance of the exchange notes in the exchange offer.
 In consideration for issuing the exchange notes as contemplated in this prospectus, we will receive, in exchange, outstanding original notes in like principal amount.
-We will cancel all original notes tendered in exchange for exchange notes in the exchange offer.
-The exchange notes will accrue interest on the same terms as the original notes, and all accrued interest on the original notes will become obligations under the exchange notes.
+We will cancel all original notes tendered in exchange for exchange notes in the exchange notes will accrue interest on the same terms as the original notes, and all accrued interest on the original notes will become obligations under the exchange notes.
 As a result, the issuance of the exchange notes will not result in any increase or decrease in our indebtedness or in the early payment of interest.

-The net proceeds from the sale of the original notes on February 7, 2012 were approximately \$245.3 million.
-We used the proceeds from the original notes, together with a draw down from our revolving credit commitments, to repay the entire outstanding amount under Term Loan D of the subsidiary credit facility.
+The net proceeds from the sale of the original notes on August 28, 2012 were approximately \$295 million.
+We used the proceeds from the sale of the original notes to purchase a portion of our outstanding 2015 Notes pursuant to the Tender Offer.